 1. Face wash

 At night, I put two small drops on a warm water-soaked washcloth and gently massaged all over my face.
 All my makeup (including waterproof mascara) came right off, and it didn’t seem to bother my sensitive eyes at all.
-And the pleasant, tingly sensation that followed lasted about 10 minutes.

 2. Hand wash

 One tiny drop left my hands clean and freshly scented.
 It had a pretty solid foaming effect, even without the dreaded sodium lauryl sulfate.
 My skin felt a tad dry, but lotion fixed that.

 For the ultimate test, I used my regular shaving gel on my left leg, and Dr. Bronner’s on my right.
 The latter triumphed.
 A little went a long way, the razor glided smoothly, and my legs felt silky-smooth.

 Word on the street is that Dr. Bronner’s also works to soothe skin and prevent tiny bumps and irritation post-shave.
 So right after shaving, I put a drop on the wet washcloth and and massaged it into my legs.
 They felt a tad sticky, so next time I’ll try using more water—but my sensitive skin showed no signs of razor burn the following day.